President's Welcome Message

 Reasonable accommodations for persons with disabilities will be made to ensure access to academic programs, services, and employment in accordance with section 504 and 508 of the Rehabilitation Act, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Amendment Act of 2008.
 College programs and facilities are designed to be accessible to students with disabilities.
-Each campus has designated parking and special restroom facilities for persons with disabilities.
 The College staff works with the Department of Vocational Rehabilitation and other service agencies to assist students with disabilities through available local community resources.
-Reasonable accommodations may be granted based upon verification with the appropriate documentation for chronic illnesses, neurological conditions, learning disabilities, psychiatric conditions, mobility impairments or other conditions that limit one or more of life’s major activities.
+Reasonable accommodations may be granted based upon verification with the appropriate documentation for physical, medical, neurological, psychiatric, or specific learning disabilities, including ADHD, spectrum disorders and other conditions that limie one or more of life's major activities.

 It is the student’s responsibility to contact the campus Disability Support Services representative to request accommodations; any information shared will be kept confidential unless the student authorizes release and exchange of specified information.
+You may disclose your disablity at any time while you are a student at Ivy Tech, but the accommodation process starts at the time of your self-disclosure and registration with Disability Support Services.
 For more information regarding disability support services, visit IvyTech.edu/dss/.

 Students are assigned an Ivy Tech email address upon admission to the College.
 The format of the e-mail address is email@example.com.
-Students may access their Ivy Tech email by clicking on the “Gmail” link in MyIvy.
-Most email communication from the College to the student will be through the ivytech.edu email account, so students are expected to check this frequently.
 Once a student has graduated or left Ivy Tech, the email address and MyIvy account will remain active for six semesters (two years).
 After that time, the email and MyIvy accounts will be disabled.

 Severe weather conditions or other emergencies occasionally make it necessary to close a campus.
 In the event of a closing, delay, weather emergency or other related emergency, Ivy Tech will notify students via text message to those that have signed up for the service.
 Students are encouraged to sign up for emergency text alerts at IvyTech.edu/alert.

-Information regarding closings, delays and weather emergencies will also be made available via email and announcements via MyIvy.
+Information regarding closings, delays and weather emergencies will also be made available via email.
 Students are encouraged to check these resources for the most up to date information regarding campus closings and/or delays.

 The College does not offer a student health insurance plan for domestic students.
 The Health Insurance Marketplace is designed to help you find health insurance coverage specific to your needs and budget through either your state or the U.S. Department of Health and Human Services for Medicaid or Medicare programs.
 Please visit HealthCare.gov for more information, including an online application for health insurance coverage and contact information for local health plan assisters.

 Ivy Tech is a commuter college and does not operate residence halls.
-However, the Office of Student Affairs may be able to respond to questions concerning housing in the community.
+However, the local campus may be able to respond to questions concerning housing in the community.
 Ivy Tech accepts no responsibility for locating, approving, or supervising local student housing.